uma-email/poc/README.md

 * The AS-RqP also acts as RqP's Identity Provider.
 * The AS-RqP publishes its metadata on a URL /.well-known/oauth-authorization-server (alternatively on /.well-known/openid-configuration).
 * The client is registered at the AS-RqP as a public or confidential client and acts as a Relying Party in a RqP's Identity Provider to obtain an access token with user claims.
-* The CRE API is an UMA-protected resource that accepts an initial RPT to limit registration to only authorized RqPs.
+* The CRE is an UMA-protected resource that accepts an initial RPT to limit registration to only authorized RqPs.

 Steps:

-1. The RqP directs the client to access the 'CRE API' resource with no access token.
+1. The RqP directs the client to access the CRE resource with no access token.
 2. Without an access token, the CRE will return HTTP code 401 (Unauthorized) with a permission ticket.
 3. The client generates a ticket hash derived from the permission ticket using the following transformation ticket_hash = Base64URL-Encode(SHA256(ticket)).
 4. At the AS-RqP the client requests a claims token by presenting the access token with user claims and the generated ticket hash.
 5. The AS-RqP returns the claims token.
 6. At the AS-RO the client requests an RPT by presenting the claims token and the permission ticket.
 7. After an authorization assessment, it is positive, the AS-RO returns RPT.
-8. With the valid RPT the client sends the registration request to the 'CRE API'.
+8. With the valid RPT the client sends the registration request to the CRE.
 9. The CRE validates the RPT, it is valid, the CRE returns the client information response.

 ## Authority Boundaries, Interactions and Scenarios